 There is free parking once you arrive.

 We really recommend renting a car for your time in La Paz/BCS.
-Driving in Baja is the best way to see all the natural beauty of the state, and gives you total freedom to explore at your own pace.
+Driving in Baja is the best way to see all the natural beauty of the state, and it gives you total freedom to explore at your own pace.

 By taxi or rideshare